Souvikgooooo/Souvikgooooo/README.md

 - 👋 Hi, I’m @Souvikgooooo
 - 👀 I’m interested in c++ , web develop , coding , learning new things
-- 🌱 I’m currently learning how to contribute
+- 🌱 I’m currently learning how to contribute and competetive coding and build projrcts
 - 💞️ I’m looking to collaborate on any open source project
 - 📫 How to reach me by gmail which is souvik.gooooo@gmail.com